FutureDropout/HapticMotorDrive/README.md

 ## DRV2605 Haptic Motor Driver PCB Soldering

-A soldering toolkit is required to solder the PCB
+A soldering toolkit is required to solder the PCB.
+A 40 pinout socket was used to solder on the board for the raspberry pi pins.
+A 5 pinout socket was used to solder on the board for the haptic motor drive pins.

 ## DRV2605 Haptic Motor Driver Testing